Do online aligners work only on the 6 front teeth?

 If you are looking to improve your smile, it is important to address everything we can see.

 At Straight Teeth Direct™ the aligners are focused on cosmetic smile improvement.

 The primary goal is not to correct your bite or other functional concerns.
-That doesn’t mean those things can’t be improved with the online aligners, it is just that those changes like changing the bite aren’t the key objective of the aligners, so if that is your concern you are better to look into in clinic options.
+That doesn’t necessarly mean online aligners cannot improve other things.
+However, changing your bite, for instance, is not the key objective of the aligners.
+So if that is your main concern you are better of looking into in-clinic options.

 What are some of the key things people want in their smile to make it more beautiful?